-Autumn - Unit 3 - Finance for Business and Enterprise
+Unit 3 - Finance for Business and Enterprise Different methods of promotion used by enter

 Different methods of promotion used by enterprises, their suitability for different sizes of enterprise and the factors to consider when choosing the most appropriate.
 Cash flow forecasting, break even analysis and different sources of business finance.